 The royal couple started their tour in Wellington, before heading to Abel Tasman National Park, also visiting Auckland and making their only public appearance in Rotorua.
 If you're keen to avoid hearing about their every move, head for one of these boltholes.

 With limited cellphone reception, New Zealand's northernmost point is the perfect location for a digital detox.
-Located at the tip of the Te Paki Recreation Reserve, it's a significant area to Maori, marking the point from which the wairua (spirits) ofrecently passed loved ones depart for the afterlife.
-At the edge of the cape, an iconic lighthouse overlooks the Tasman Sea as it meets the Pacific Ocean.
-Cape Reinga is a three-hour drive from Paihia and DoC operate two campgrounds in the area, at Tapotupotu Bay and Kapowairua (Spirits Bay).
+Located at the tip of the Te Paki Recreation Reserve, it's a significant area to Maori, marking the point from which the wairua (spirits) of recently passed loved ones depart for the afterlife.
+At the edge of the cape, an iconic lighthouse overlooks as the Tasman Sea meets the Pacific Ocean.
+Cape Reinga is a three-hour drive from Paihia and DOC operate two campgrounds in the area, at Tapotupotu Bay and Kapowairua (Spirits Bay).

 The Duke and Duchess won't be going any further south than Abel Tasman National Park, so you're bound to avoid it all by heading to New Zealand's southernmost island.
 Mobile coverage is limited here, but it's the last thing you'll be thinking about when holed up in this remote and rugged location.
 Lose yourself on one of the island's many walking trails and keep an eye out for some of New Zealand's most endangered birds, or get out on the water for a spot of fishing.
 The royal couple won't even be a blip on your radar.

 Earlier this year, software engineer Hamish Campbell calculated the most remote place in New Zealand — using various data tools, he pinpointed the place furthest from any buildings and found it in Fiordland, in an unmade area at the south end of the bay of the Coal River mouth.